 At the January 2019 SEAoT State Corporation Board meeting, the officers and directors approved teaming up with a new lobbyist October through December of the same year before signing a long term agreement with a lobbyist moving forward in 2020.
-This decision to keep SEAoT involved with a lobbyist helps to continue to making SEAoT the voice for structural engineers in Texas.
+This decision to keep SEAoT involved with a lobbyist helps to continue to make SEAoT the voice for structural engineers in Texas.
 The next lobbyist will work on issues and initiatives regarding legislative and governmental affairs that affect structural engineers and will not be focused only on pursuing licensure for structural engineers.
 In the past, structural engineers have been represented in the Texas Legislature by engineers from other engineering organizations.
-Enactment or the prevention of legislation that would affect engineers in general has not always been in the best interest of engineers who practice structural engineering.
+The enactment or the prevention of legislation that would affect engineers, in general, has not always been in the best interest of engineers who practice structural engineering.